OctopusDeploy/blog/blog/2019-09/octopus-cloud-1.0-reflections/index.md

 We decided to take the lessons we were learning and start a huge body of work we called **Cloud v2**, a reimagining of Octopus Cloud, built to scale sustainably.

 Even when we were building v1, the team knew it wasn't the ideal architecture.
-Before v1 even launched, there were plenty of conversations in our Slack about whether we should port Octopus to Linux and run it on Kubernetes, or see if we could run it on Windows within Kubernetes or TODO: WHAT WAS THE ALTERNATIVE TO K8S?, and all of this was back in early 2018 when everything was churning and not as mature as it is today.
+Before v1 even launched, there were plenty of conversations in our Slack about whether we should port Octopus to Linux and run it on Kubernetes, or see if we could run it on Windows within Kubernetes or use Nomad by Hashicorp?, and all of this was back in early 2018 when everything was churning and not as mature as it is today.
 So the unit cost wasn't really a surprise.

 What was surprising was the demand.
 If only a few customers had signed up each month, we could have easily worn the costs (and truth be told, we still can - Octopus self-hosted has great margins!).
 But with so many customers signing up, it becomes much more urgent. $100K+ per month is $1.2M+ over the year - plenty to justify spending engineering effort in bringing it down.